t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 in the vocabulary, communicating parties can establish an accurate correlation of references at both sending and receiving ends.
-This is a simple and effective way of establishing semantic interoperability at the model level.
+This is a simple and effective way of establishing semantic interoperability at object type and naming level.

 ### Properties, Attributes

-Attributes generally say something about the object and its state, such as for a temperature sensor its current reading in the applicable units of measure, e.g. degrees C or F. Standards usually specify the exact format of the name fields and their meaning in the vocabulary.
+Attributes generally say something about the object and its state.
+This field is commonly used to represent sensor readings, such as for a temperature sensor its current reading in the applicable units of measure, e.g. degrees C or F. Standards usually specify the exact format of the name fields and their meaning in the vocabulary.
 They also specify the data types for the values associated